 Water based gold size ready to gild on in about 15 minutes, but will remain open indefinitely.
+(It should be about as tacky as a post it note.)
 For use with schlag metal, metal leaf and bronze powders.
 Use over a non-porous surface or one that has been sealed with shellac varnish.

 Acrylic gold size is only suitable for indoor use.
 For outdoor use please use the Japan Gold Size Adhesive.